sansinghsanjay/DjangoTutorials/README.md

 4. uWSGI: Since web servers don't understand Python, thus uWSGI (Web Server Gateway Interface) helps them to server Python applications.

 ## Docker Compose + Python Script + Postgresql (docker-compose_python-script_postgresql)
+This project is to demonstrate the working of Docker Compose.
+Here, two docker containers are created to run the following:
+1. app: "app" is a docker container (or service, in terms of Docker Compose).
+In this docker container, a Python script runs that hits postgresql database running in another docker container with name "db".
+This script builds connection with the database running in the another container, insert data and get the data stored in the database.
+This Python script is a non-interactive script.
+2. db: "db" is another docker container (or service, in terms of Docker container).
+In this container, a Postgresql database runs and listens on port 5432.
+For the purpose of connection, port 5432 is exposed.